 Price volatility is caused by three factors that produce wild swings in demand and supply.
 The first is seasonality.
 For example, resort hotel room prices rise in the winter, when people want to get away from the snow.
 They drop in the summer when vacationers are content to travel nearby.
 That is an example of changes in demand.

 Another factor affecting price volatility is the weather.
 For example, agricultural prices depend on the supply.
 That depends on the weather being favorable to bountiful crops.

 The prices of some stocks are highly volatile.
 That unpredictability makes the stock a more risky investment.
 As a result, investors want a higher return for the increased uncertainty.
 Companies with highly volatile stocks need to grow profitably.
 They must show a dramatic increase in earnings and stock prices over time or pay very high dividends.

 Investors have developed a measurement of stock volatility called beta.
-It tells you how well the stock price is correlated with the S&P 500 Index.
-If it moves perfectly along with the Index, the beta will be 1.0.
+It tells you how well the stock price is correlated with the Standard & Poor’s 500 Index.
+If it moves perfectly along with the index, the beta will be 1.0.
 Stocks with betas that are higher than 1.0 are more volatile than the S&P 500.
 Stocks with a beta less than 1.0 are not as volatile.